This project aims to identify where research and practice need to go next in supporting the wellbeing of people with a terminal diagnosis.

 What did we do?

-In this project we worked with Marie Curie to learn more about what works in this area.
+We worked with Marie Curie to learn more about what works in this area.

 Through a mixed methods research project, we have carried out out: